developer-zebra/developer-zebra-site/src/oemconfig/10-0/about/index.md

 ### New Features

 * **Supports MX 10.0**, adding the following features and enhancements:
- * Enable/Disable “YES” button available for selection by a device user on the "Secure Start-up" dialog box after changing the device lock-screen password, PIN or swipe pattern in devadminStep configuration.
+ * **Enable/Disable “YES” button** available for selection by a device user on the "Secure Start-up" dialog box after changing the device lock-screen password, PIN or swipe pattern in devadminStep configuration.
 If "YES" is pressed, the same password, PIN or pattern that protects access to the Android Launcher app also would be applied to protect the device start-up process, preventing the device from booting if restarted.
- * Support for A/B streaming of OsUpdate Actions in fotaStep configuration.
+ * **Support for A/B streaming** of OsUpdate Actions in fotaStep configuration.
- * Support for Permission Access Configuration for an application in permissionAccessStep configuration.
+ * **Support for Permission Access Configuration** for an application in permissionAccessStep configuration.
- * Support for CSP Function Group Action in serviceAccessStep configuration.
+ * **Support for CSP Function Group Action** in serviceAccessStep configuration.
 A Function Group is a set of functions that an administrator can designate as "sensitive" and worthy of protection from unauthorized use by apps.
- * Support for Dual-SIM Dual Standby Feature in wwanStep configuration, which automatically selects which SIM card to use for cellular service based on preferences set in the Call, Data, Message and SIM subscription parameters.
+ * **Support for Dual-SIM Dual Standby** feature in wwanStep configuration, which automatically selects which SIM card to use for cellular service based on preferences set in the Call, Data, Message and SIM subscription parameters.
-* Now displays SUCCESS/FAILURE results of Managed Configuration Actions.
+* **Now displays SUCCESS/FAILURE results** of Managed Configuration Actions.
-* Logging information sent to Google feedback channel is also now stored in logcat for off-line access.
+* **Logging information sent to Google feedback channel** is also now stored in logcat for off-line access.

-`IMPORTANT:` The MX features listed above are supported ONLY on devices with MX 10.0 or later.
+`IMPORTANT:` The MX features listed above are **supported ONLY on devices with MX 10.0** or later.
 [Which version is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)

-For a detailed list of configuration parameters, see the [Managed Configurations](../mc) section.
+**For a detailed list of configuration parameters, see the [Managed Configurations](../mc) section**.

 -----